trothr/blog/Richard/2020/20200122-reminders.md

 ## Reminders in Town

 I had a local tech meeting first thing this morning.
-Drove near where we went for Sapphire (our particular home schooling "enrichment program"). past places that we went as a family or that Marilyn had taken the kids.
+Drove near the place we went for Sapphire (our particular home schooling "enrichment program").
+Marilyn was *so* in her element at Sapphire.
+I taught a couple classes too.
+It was a happy time: I for one felt a sense of purpose and community.

 Got to the meeting.
 First local technical "meetup" that I've attended in several months.
 Left early for a second appointment.
 As I was leaving,